tapis-project/application-repository/Jupyter Notebook/README.md

 * The URL for the Notebook session
 * The password needed to log into the session

 The user can view the output file's contents while the job is still running to get the URL and password.
-After copy-pasting the URL into the browser and providing the login password, the user can interact with Jupyter Notebook as normal until the job is manually stopped or it exceeds the maximum job runtime as specified in the app definition. <br></br>
+After copy-pasting the URL into the browser and providing the login password, the user can interact with Jupyter Notebook as normal until the job is manually stopped or it exceeds the maximum job runtime as specified in the app definition.
+<br><br>

-## Using the Jupyter HPC App
+## Using the Jupyter Notebook HPC app

-Use the _app_definition.json_ file as a reference for creating the Jupyter HPC app.
+Use the _app_definition.json_ file as a reference for creating the **Jupyter Notebook HPC** app.
 Simply download the file or copy its contents and [create the app](https://tapis.readthedocs.io/en/latest/technical/apps.html#creating-an-application).

-If the user wants to use a specific system to run the app rather than a shared system, they can add an "execSystemId" key-value pair under the "jobAttributes" object.
-For example:
+To run the app on a specified system instead of a publicly shared one, users can add an "execSystemId" key-value pair under the "jobAttributes" field in the app definition:

 ```
 {